apache/sedona/docs/community/publish.md

 Source code and binaries:
 https://dist.apache.org/repos/dist/dev/incubator/sedona/{{ sedona.current_rc }}/

-The vote will be open for at least 72 hours or until a majority of at least 3 "approve" PMC votes are cast
+The vote will be open for at least 72 hours or until at least 3 "+1" PMC votes are cast

 Please vote accordingly: